achanana/voxl-tflite-server/README.md

 # voxl-tflite-server

-Use mobilenet for object detection through tensorflow lite on VOXL.
+Use mobilenet for object detection via tensorflow lite on VOXL.

 dependencies:
 * libmodal_pipe